Liuyuan999/Liuyuan999.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Liuyuan Jiang, a PhD student in the Department of Electrical and Computer Engineering at the University of Rochester, advised by Dr. Lisha Chen.
-Earlier, I was in the Phd program at Rensselaer Polytechnic Institute, advised by Dr. Tianyi Chen.
+I am Liuyuan Jiang, a PhD student in the Department of Electrical and Computer Engineering at the University of Rochester, advised by Prof. Lisha Chen.
+Earlier, I was in the Phd program at Rensselaer Polytechnic Institute, advised by Prof. Tianyi Chen.
 With a background in statistics and mathematics, my academic focus lies in the realms of Optimization and Machine Learning.

 # 🔥 Research Interest